PenguinPepper/PenguinPepper/README.md

 ## 👋 About Me

-I'm a passionate [Your Profession/Role, e.g., Software Developer, Data Scientist] with a keen interest in [Your Interests, e.g., building scalable web applications, machine learning, open source].
+I'm a passionate  Software Developer with a keen interest in  building scalable web applications, machine learning, open source.
 I enjoy learning new technologies and contributing to impactful projects.

 ---